-The European Commission has adopted the EU-US Data Privacy Framework on July 10, 2023, which clarifies the rules for personal data transfer from controllers or processors within the EU to such certified organisations in the US.
+The European Commission adopted the EU-US Data Privacy Framework on July 10, 2023, which clarifies the rules for personal data transfer from controllers or processors within the EU to such certified organizations in the US.

 What is determined under the Framework?

-The Commission declares that the EU-US data transfer ensures the adequate level of protection for those organisations being included in the Data Privacy Framework List which is published by the U.S. Department of Commerce.
+The Commission declares that the EU-US data transfer ensures an adequate level of protection for those organizations being included in the Data Privacy Framework List which is published by the U.S. Department of Commerce.

-As the Commission also affirms that, under this new regime the DPRC is able to delete the transferred data if it detects that the collection of data is against to these new safeguards.
+The Commission also affirms that, under this new regime the DPRC is able to delete the transferred data if it detects that the collection of data is against these new safeguards.

-Since the effective date, the US organisations which are subject to the transatlantic data transfers must be included in the list and the processing might be held under the adequacy decision without the application of the mechanisms set out under Article 46 of GDPR.
+Since the effective date, the US organizations which are subject to transatlantic data transfers must be included in the list and the processing might be held under the adequacy decision without the application of the mechanisms set out under Article 46 of GDPR.

 The redress mechanism in the area of national security shall be submitted to the data subjects’ national data protection authority.
-After that compliant will be handed to the EDPB, they will also transfer the complaint to the US authorities.
+After that complaint will be handed to the EDPB, which will also transfer the complaint to the US authorities.

-It can be seen that the Principles define the personal data, processing, controller and processors as same as the Regulation (EU) 2016/679.
+It can be seen that the Principles define the personal data, processing, controller, and processors as the same as the Regulation (EU) 2016/679.

 The system is based on a set of privacy principles.
-In order to be granted for a certification, an organisation must fall into the scope of the investigatory and enforcement powers of the Federal Trade Commission (FTC) or the U.S. Department of Transportation (DoT) and therefore the principles shall apply right after the certification.
-By this way, the US companies will commit that they comply with a set of privacy obligations such as data deletion – where the processing is no longer necessary for the purpose of processing etc.
+In order to be granted certification, an organization must fall into the scope of the investigatory and enforcement powers of the Federal Trade Commission (FTC) or the U.S. Department of Transportation (DoT) and therefore the principles shall apply right after the certification.
+In this way, the US companies will commit that they comply with a set of privacy obligations such as data deletion – where the processing is no longer necessary for the purpose of processing, etc.

 All in all, the Commission asserted that such new safeguards are introduced and the processing will be proportionate between the national security purposes of the US and EU data subjects’ rights.

-noyb arises its concerns regarding the new Framework
+noyb raised its concerns regarding the new Framework

-Right after the EU-US Data Privacy Framework has been adopted, Max Schrems said that “We have various options for a challenge already in the drawer, although we are sick and tired of this legal ping-pong.
+Right after the EU-US Data Privacy Framework was adopted, Max Schrems said “We have various options for a challenge already in the drawer, although we are sick and tired of this legal ping-pong.
 We currently expect this to be back at the Court of Justice by the beginning of next year.
 The Court of Justice could then even suspend the new deal while it is reviewing the substance of it.
-For the sake of legal certainty and the rule of law we will then get an answer if the Commission’s tiny improvements were enough or not.
-For the past 23 years all EU-US deals were declared invalid retroactively, making all past data transfers by business illegal – we seem to just add another two years of this ping-pong now.”
+For the sake of legal certainty and the rule of law, we will then get an answer if the Commission’s tiny improvements were enough or not.
+For the past 23 years, all EU-US deals were declared invalid retroactively, making all past data transfers by business illegal – we seem to just add another two years of this ping-pong now.”

-Despite that the Commission is pleased with the result of agreement with the US, it can be said that the Framework will be challenged in a close future – most probably before the Framework’s first review by the European Commission, together with representatives of European data protection authorities and competent US authorities.
+Despite that the Commission is pleased with the result of an agreement with the US, it can be said that the Framework will be challenged in the near future – most probably before the Framework’s first review by the European Commission, together with representatives of European data protection authorities and competent US authorities.